Dream Ami

-Ami Nakashima (中島 麻未, Nakashima Ami), known as Ami or Dream Ami, is a Japanese singer, model and television personality.
+Ami Nakashima (中島 麻未, Nakashima Ami), known as Ami or Dream Ami, is a Japanese singer, dancer and television personality.
 She is a former member of the Japanese girl groups Dream and E-girls.

 She debuted as a member of the eight-member group Dream in 2002 at the age of 14, and she had remained throughout several line-up changes until the group stopped their activities.
 She gained fame after becoming part of the collective girl group E-girls in 2011.
 In 2015, she debuted as a solo artist with the single "Dress o Nuida Cinderella".
 Apart from music activities, she is widely known for her regular appearances on Japanese television and various media, and was ranked as one of the most popular Japanese female idols by Nikkei in 2016 and 2017.

 Early life

 Ami was born in Minoh, Osaka Prefecture on May 11, 1988, as the youngest child of her family.
 She has an older brother and an older sister.
 She harbored a passion for singing from a young age.
 During her third year in elementary school, Ami enrolled in Minoh's boys and girls choir where she was an alto singer.
 She became interested in pursuing a career in the entertainment industry after performing in recitals, with the aspiration of getting more people to look at her.
 Prior to debuting, she attended the vocal and dance school, CALESS, in Osaka.